-Join us for monthly musical experiences.
+Join us for monthly musical experiences in the Gyder Theater.
 All performances are held at 7:30 p.m. on Tuesdays.
 El Jefe Tacos will be providing pre-show food starting at 5 p.m. until curtain, and the Theater Bar will be open to enjoy pre-show and at intermission.
 More details and tickets.

 |February 20, 2018||Brian Chartrand||American folk and rock|

 |March 13, 2018||The Big Fellahs||Celtic Rock, Americana, Soul|